TNBakke/employee_attrition/README.md

 ### Exploratory Data Analysis

 After the dataset was cleaned, I wanted to perform some Exploratory Data Analysis (EDA) on the features to confirm my initial assumptions and see if any other features had strong correlations to employee attrition.
-So, I plotted a histogram and a 'Heat Map'of all the features to better understand the distributions and correlations of each column in the dataset.
-There were a few things that stuck out to me after generating the plot (INSERT PLOTS HERE AND HERE if you want to take a closer look):
+So, I plotted a histogram and a [Heat Map](https://github.com/TNBakke/employee_attrition/blob/main/images/heat_map.png) of all the features to better understand the distributions and correlations of each column in the dataset.
+There were a few things that stuck out to me after generating the plots:

 **Feature Distribution Takeaways:**